nikheshd/Dragons-vs-Terminators/Dragons_game/README.md

 # Dragons-vs-Terminators
-A tower defense game
+A tower defense game created in Python by Dwara Nikhesh Babu, UG, IIT Kanpur.
-Python

 (Download the dragons_final.rar file in dragons_game, extract it and run 'python3 gui.py' from that directory to start the game's webUI)